artmg/macUP/about_setup.md

-ensure these private notes contain all the relevant application configuration, accounts used and data locations you will need to start again on a fresh machine.
+ensure these private notes contain all the relevant application configuration, accounts used and data locations you will need to start again on a fresh (or freshly rebuilt) machine.

 For an index of this repo,
 which also provides an overview of the steps involved, please see [README.md](https://github.com/artmg/macUP/blob/main/README.md). _NB: This file is called `'about' setup.md` as it's the starting point, so we wanted it to be alphabetically first._

 # Setup

+This presumes that you will not be using any macOS install-time technique to bring forward your old data, apps and settings, such as recovering them from Time Machine.
+This presumtion is based on the idea that you want a fresh start on the new (-ly rebuilt) machine.

 ## full backup